-If you’re among the follically challenged, staring down the barrell of baldness, your options are pretty limited.
+If you’re among the follically challenged, staring down the barrel of baldness, your options are pretty limited.
 You can go the expensive route of hair implants, try to find a suitable hairpiece, or give topical treatments a try.

 When it comes to topical treatments, Rogaine is still the only reliable and consistently effective option to regrow hair.
 Here’s what you should know before starting, including common side effects of using Rogaine for hair loss.

 The most obvious and important question before starting Rogaine treatment is, “Does Rogaine work?”
 The quick and short answer is, yes.
 It does what it says it does, and regrows hair.